kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/README.md

 Please see the notebook titled "Summary_Start_Here" for a detailed road map through this project in order fully understand the process.

+### Process Overview
+The data for this project was sourced from MLB Advanced Media's API, baseball-reference.com and sportsbookreviewonline.com and then pre-processed into a useful form.
+Four classification models were then created and optimized, which then used a voting procedure to make a final prediction.
 ![Diagram](https://github.com/kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/blob/master/MLB%20Diagram.JPG)